 - Investigation into the sustainable development of wildlife tourism in China

-- Regional ecological environment changes
+- Regional ecological environment changes and climate resilience

 PhD programme structure

 PhD programmes at the UNNC are composed of 3 years research and a 1 year thesis pending period for full time PhDs.
 Full time PhDs are expected to submit their theses within a maximum of four years from initial registration.

 PhD supervision is undertaken jointly by academics from University of Nottingham Ningbo China (UNNC); Institute of Geographic Sciences and Natural Resource Research, Chinese Academy of Sciences (IGSNRR, CAS) and University of Nottingham UK (UNUK).
 Students must be based at UNNC for a minimum of 50% of the PhD duration, i.e. 18 months of the 36 months.

 On successful completion of the PhD, the students will be awarded a PhD degree from University of Nottingham.
 No reference will be made on the degree certificate as to where the degree has been completed.
 The University of Nottingham PhD degree is accredited by the Chinese Ministry of Education and the UK Quality Assurance Agency.

 Applicants considering to apply for PhD Scholarship must have met the entry requirements of a PhD programme first.
 More details can be found on the 'entry requirements' page of the website.